Life Transitions Therapy in San Antonio & Across Texas

 You want this next chapter to feel manageable—so why does it feel impossible sometimes?

-Life transitions—whether starting college, navigating early adulthood, changing jobs, getting married, becoming a parent, moving to a new city, shifting friendships, or adjusting to an empty nest—can bring emotions you didn’t expect.
+Life transitions—whether starting college, navigating early adulthood, changing careers, getting married, becoming a parent, moving to a new city, shifting friendships, or adjusting to an empty nest—can bring emotions you didn’t expect.
+Even when change is chosen or positive, it can still feel disorienting.
+Many women seek life transitions therapy in San Antonio not because something is “wrong,” but because life suddenly feels unfamiliar.

-Instead of feeling grounded, you may find yourself second-guessing decisions, replaying conversations, or worrying about whether you’re “doing this right.”
-The pressure to adapt, keep up, or make the “right” choices can feel heavy, leaving you overwhelmed or stuck between what was and what comes next.
+Instead of feeling grounded, you may find yourself second-guessing decisions, replaying conversations, or worrying about whether you’re doing things the “right” way.
+The pressure to adapt quickly or appear confident can leave you feeling disconnected from yourself.
+What once felt clear now feels uncertain.

 “Transitions are tough—but they can also be the start of something meaningful.”